arumbold/spatial-doodle/README.md

 ## Algorithm design

+### (START)
 The choice and construction of the algorithms required for this project are intrinsincally linked to the features defined in the assessment brief.
+The logical starting point for the control-flow algorithm is with the data that must be entered for each athlete.

-The requirement "North Sussex Judo requires a program to capture the following information"(Assignment Brief, 2025, paraphrased) gives us a list of program inputs for each athlete.
+The requirement "North Sussex Judo requires a program to capture the following information"(Assignment Brief, 2025, paraphrased) and then lists a selection of fields that must be included.

-I will use that list to begin defining the scope of the main control-flow algorithm.
+That list of inputs defines the scope of the main control-flow algorithm.

-### (START)
-These data fields are the entry point, the first step in understanding what the algorithm needs to do.
+The data fields are the entry point, the first step in understanding what the algorithm needs to do.
 Following the data path, I will include data elements in the control-flow sequence.
 This will create a combined control and data flow algorithm.
 This algorithm will illustrate the full process from data entry until the program has successfully "output the following information"(Assignment Brief, 2025).

 ### **[Enter Athlete Data](docs/ATHLETE_data.md#enter-data)**
 ### **[Is the data valid?](docs/ATHLETE_data.md#validation-rules-for-athlete-data)**